Human torpedo: After 1945

+North Korea

+It has been reported that North Korea has developed and deployed human torpedoes as part of its unconventional warfare tactics.
+These units, which are part of the 17th Sniper Corps, operate at the brigade level both in the East and in the West Sea Fleets.
+Each sea fleet has one suicide unit comprising elite soldiers who are well-fed and treated to a standard of living that is superior to that of submarine crews, even during periods of widespread economic hardship.
+The training regimen is focused on the execution of suicide bombing attacks.

+Initially, the agents travel on submarines, but at a later stage, they embark on torpedoes, which they direct towards their targets.
+The agents are instructed to utilize a favourable tide to depart for their target, attach a magnetic bomb to it, retreat with the ebb tide, detonate the explosives remotely, and return to base via a small submarine.
+Possibly, light torpedoes could be fired at close range instead of planting remotely detonated explosives.
+Despite the fact that torpedo carriers are informed that they can escape, it is often exceedingly challenging in practice.

 Other countries

 Argentina

-Argentina developed manned torpedoes and special mini-submarines in the 1950s, the latter with a torpedo attached under the two-men crew.
+Argentina developed manned torpedoes and special mini-submarines in the 1950s, the latter with a torpedo attached under the two-man crew.
 Their crews were trained by Eugenio Wolk, a former member of the Italian Decima MAS.

 Poland

-In Poland, in the months before the outbreak of the Second World War, a number of volunteers came forward to pilot torpedoes against German warships.
-A Bureau of Living torpedoes was set up to organize and train these volunteers, and prepare suitable equipment, but nothing had come to fruition before the German invasion and occupation.
+In the months before the outbreak of the Second World War, a number of Polish volunteers came forward to pilot torpedoes against German warships.
+A Bureau of Living Torpedoes was set up to organize and train these volunteers, and prepare suitable equipment, but nothing had come to fruition before the German invasion and occupation.